geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 }
 ```

+##### Cesium terrain provider

 The `terrain` layer of `cesium` type allows using Cesium terrain format compliant services (like Cesium Ion resources or [MapTiler meshes](https://cloud.maptiler.com/tiles/terrain-quantized-mesh-v2/)).
-The options attributte allows for further customization of the terrain properties (see available options on the Cesium documentation for the [cesium terrain provider](https://cesium.com/learn/cesiumjs/ref-doc/CesiumTerrainProvider.html))
+The options attribute allows for further customization of the terrain properties (see available options on the Cesium documentation for the [cesium terrain provider](https://cesium.com/learn/cesiumjs/ref-doc/CesiumTerrainProvider.html))

 ```json
 {